 Teaching and Research with SARS-CoV-2

-- I am grateful to the colleagues (many of them young academics) who, during the past months, have successfully developed safe and digital academic events.
-These colleagues have made and are still making a very important contribution to our academic life.
-They help us to keep in touch.
-They help us to carry on with our work in a responsible way.
+- I am grateful to those colleagues (many of them young academics) who, during the past months, have successfully transformed academic life and developed safe and digital and inspiring academic events.
 Thank you!

 - Virtual MD Seminar Series